bssrdev/wilderhood/_posts/2015-10-28-Birding-at-Nandi-Hills.markdown

 </p>

 <p>
-I thoroughly enjoyed the dance of Indian Blue Robin, APFC, rock thrushes and many more.
+I thoroughly enjoyed the dance of Indian Blue Robin, Asian Paradise Flycather (APFC), rock thrushes and many more.
 My lifer list started growing as I had not seen some of the beauties in the past.
 </p>